cascadiajs/cascadiajs/app/markdown/2026/connect.md

 Whether you're coming to your first tech conference, flying solo, or just want to meet someone new, this light-touch pairing system helps you connect with another attendee based on shared vibes.
 No awkward icebreakers required.

-[Sign up by Tuesday, May 26](https://airtable.com/app2IZDYtOGyzBQLZ/pag7dXPfJZEMPcHid/form).
 If you're matched, we'll share your name and email with your match so you can connect before the conference — maybe at the Welcome Reception, over coffee, or just to swap notes between talks.

+<div class="cta secondary"><a href="https://airtable.com/app2IZDYtOGyzBQLZ/pag7dXPfJZEMPcHid/form">SIGN UP BY MAY 26</a></div>

 ## Low-Key Games 🎲